Moycarkey–Borris GAA: Years: 2000 – 2019

-In 2002 Moycarkey reached their first mid senior final in 12 years only to lose out by 2 points in a closely fought match, unfortunately the following year Moycarkey were relegated to intermediate level.
-While playing at this level the club won the mid intermediate final twice in 2005 and 2007 but lost the county final 3 years in a row.
-In 2008 Moycarkey Borris were back playing senior hurling, and in 2009 were entered in the All Ireland Seven a side championship played in Dublin.
-The team captained by Pat Carey went on to defeat fellow Tipperary club Kilruane Macdonaghs in the All Ireland final decider to claim the title for the first and only time in the club's history.
-Moycarkey won their first mid junior "A" hurling title in nineteen years when they won the 2009 mid championship and repeated this feat again in 2012.
+In 2002, Moycarkey reached their first mid senior final in 12 years, only to lose out by 2 points in a closely fought match.
+The following year Moycarkey were relegated to intermediate level.
+While playing at this level the club won the mid intermediate final twice (2005 and 2007), but lost the county final 3 consecutive seasons.
+In 2008, Moycarkey Borris were back playing senior hurling, and in 2009 were entered in the All Ireland Seven a Side championship played in Dublin.
+The team, captained by Pat Carey, went on to defeat fellow Tipperary club Kilruane Macdonaghs in the All Ireland final decider to claim the title for the first and only time in the club's history.
+Moycarkey won their first mid junior "A" hurling title in nineteen years when they won the 2009 mid championship, and repeated this feat again in 2012.
 It was in 2013 that Moycarkey had their greatest achievement since the 1980s when the junior "A" hurlers captained by Phil Kelly claimed both mid and county honours defeating Knockavilla Kickhams in the county final.
 At minor level the club has been successful winning mid and county minor "A" titles in 2003 with David Sheppard as captain and 2018 with Max Hackett as captain and the 2007 mid and county minor "B" title with James Doran as captain.
 The club also won the 2005 and 2017 mid minor "A" championship.
-In December 2017 Chris McCullough and Niall Heffernan captained the under 21 Hurlers against all odds to claim the under 21 B mid and County Honours defeating Lorrah after extra time in a thrilling county final.
-In Football the biggest success so far this century was the winning of the county intermediate football championship in 2012 for the first time in 32 years.
+In December 2017 Chris McCullough and Niall Heffernan captained the under 21 Hurlers to win the under 21 B mid and County Honours, defeating Lorrah after extra time in the county final.
+In football the biggest success so far this century was the winning of the county intermediate football championship in 2012 for the first time in 32 years.
 The team captained by Daniel Kirby won both mid and county titles defeating Upperchurch Drombane in both finals.
-The club added another Mid Intermediate Football title in 2017 and 2019, while also completing a historic four in a row mid titles in Junior "A" football from 2007 to 2010 and also won three junior "B" mid football titles in 2010, 2012 and again in 2013.
+The club added another Mid Intermediate Football title in 2017 and 2019, while also completing a historic four consecutive mid titles in Junior "A" football (2007 to 2010) and also won three successive junior "B" mid football titles (2010, 2012 and 2013).
 At underage level the club claimed mid football titles with under 21 "B" in 2002, 2007 and 2016 and minor "B" in 2003.